alpheios-project/documentation/design/vocabulary.md

 A11.
 As a application I want to be able to retrieve data about a word from external linked data sources so that I can present these sources to the user.

+## Architectural Perspective

+I1.
+Vocabulary functonality should be available via a API I2.
+It must be possible to aggregate user vocabulary data across multiple applications I3.
+It must be possble to distribute all or part of user vocabulary data to individual applications and devices.
+I4.
+User identification and authentication be decoupled from the vocabulary functionality I5.
+Multiple applications must be able to store and retrieve data upon behalf of the same single user

 ## Data we might want to store with a word

 * locations of user's encounters with the word